Councils, community groups and other non-Government organisations make a significant contribution to public housing in New Zealand.

-Community Group Housing is a service provided by Housing New Zealand.
+Community Group Housing is a service provided by Housing New Zealand Corporation.
 The service provides rental homes for government-funded groups or organisations that provide residential community services.

 Housing New Zealand works with a wide range of organisations that provide residential community housing for:

 - people who have physical and intellectual disabilities

 - residential alcohol and drug services

 - families who need emergency housing

 When a community group makes an enquiry with Housing New Zealand they are informed of the community group housing eligibility criteria.